Equilibrium States for Open Zooming Systems: Markov Structures Adapted to Special Holes

 We have an induced full Markov map defined on $A_{0}'$.
 It remains to show that the induced full Markov map defined on $A_{0}'$, is adapted the hole $H$.
 In fact, given an element $P \in \mathcal{P}$ and $0 \leq j < R(P)$ and suppose that we have $f^{j}(P) = f^{j - R(P)} (A_{0}') \cap H \neq \emptyset$.
 There is $i \in \{1,2,\dots,k\}$ such that $f^{j}(P) = f^{j - R(P)} (A_{0}') \cap A_{i}' \neq \emptyset$.
 As the collection $\mathcal{A}'$ is nested, we must have $f^{j}(P) \subset A_{i}' \subset H$.
 This holds for all $P \in \mathcal{P}$ and $0 \leq j < R(P)$.
 Then, the induced full Markov map is adapted to the hole $H$ as we claimed.

-In order to show that the collection of induced schemes adapted to the hole $H$ is a Markov structure, we use the proof of Theorem D in \cite{Pi1}, which shows that a collection of induced schemes construced as we made is such that every ergodic probability is lifitable to some of them.
+In order to show that the collection of inducing schemes adapted to the hole $H$ is a Markov structure, we use the proof of Theorem D in \cite{Pi1}, which shows that a collection of inducing schemes, as we have constructed here, has the property that every ergodic probability is lifitable to some of them.

 \begin{remark} We observe that our construction differs from the one in \cite{Pi1} in two aspects.
 Firstly, Pinheiro considered nested collections with only one element.
 Also, there the dynamics is not open.
 But everything is made here along the same lines.
 Since the result is similar, almost all consequences hold here. \end{remark}